4 Easy Tips to Discover Your Personal Style

 When you love everything you own, you’ll actually wear your clothes.
 It also makes those nothing-to-wear moments much easier.
 From this moment on, when you shop live by the same rule you used when purging your closet: only buy it if it’s a hard yes.

 Remember that just like you, your style is always evolving.
 So, don’t be afraid to take risks and try new looks.
 More than anything, your style should be something you enjoy cultivating and not a burden.
 If it ever gets to be too much, circle back to the beginning and come up with a look that works for both you and your lifestyle.

-That was a lot to take in.
-To make discovering your personal style that much easier, I’ve created this worksheet for you to download and complete.
-The Help Me Slay Q&A Worksheet will walk you through the steps to building a style that works for you.
-It’s also a great guide to take shopping with you.
+If you're ready to discover your personal style, try the Help Me Slay Q&A Worksheet that will walk you through the steps to building a signature style that works for you.